Public Transportation - Paris and Suburbs

 Paris is considered the most dense system in the world - meaning the most number of stops and amazingly close together.
 I have read that you are no further than 500 meters from a stop at any given time.

 And if you're going somewhere further than the outlying sights, the SNCF trains, including the TGV (super fast trains) can take you anywhere in France or beyond!
 Once you've ridden the rails with your backpack and a Rick Steves guide book, you're never really the same!

 The three systems run by the RATP travel in zones.
-Zones 1-3 encompass most of where you'll want to go while in Paris.
+Zones 1-3 encompass most of the attractions in Paris.
 But if you want to see, say Versailles or La Defense, they are in the 4th and 5th zone.
 There are even more zones for the people who commute into Paris from the burbs.

 This is important to understand.
 If you want to travel to La Defense to shop, be sure you have a ticket or pass that includes that zone.
 If you don't, as I have learned the hard way, you can not get through the turn-styles to get out of the station!
 If that happens, you'll need to buy a new ticket, which will only be useful for getting out.
 It's also a small stress that you can do without, but one that's easy to remedy if you understand what you've done.

 If you buy an RATP pass, you'll want to decide how many zones to include.